 Quick!
 Think of a food that could be termed 'All-American' - synonymous with the flag and motherhood and good times.

-It's such a simple thing, light pinky-red in color, about five inches long and one inch in diamete with little pucker marks appearing at both ends of its cylindrical shape.
+It's such a simple thing, light pinky-red in color, about five inches long and one inch in diameter with little pucker marks appearing at both ends of its cylindrical shape.
 It's got a bland texture, rather like canned pudding or instant mashed potatoes, An indescribable taste - sort of spicy, but not very.
 Or meaty, but not really.
 It's a taste all its own - it's a hot dog!

 Hot dogs are almost a religion in America.
 Little kids love them, or at least that's what television commercials would have us believe.
 We've all seen that cherubic toddler sinking his tiny baby teeth into a hot dog, wrapped in a white flour, enriched bun, dripping with mustard, relish and ketchup.
 And we've seen the boy (of course!) and his father, enjoying a ball game with a hog dog in one hand and a soda in the other!